housecurve/housecurve.github.io/TUNING.md

 ### Select reference curve
-A Reference Curve, or “house curve” is a target power measurement (aka “frequency response”) for an audio system in a room.
+A Reference Curve, or “house curve”, is a target power measurement for an audio system.
+The idea is to adjust the audio system such that the power measurement roughly matches the Reference Curve.

-The idea is to adjust the audio system such that the power measurement matches the Reference Curve.
+HouseCurve provides some common reference curves to experiment with.
+These can be selected by going to [Setup](MANUAL.md/setup-screen).
+The "House" curves are intended for home listening.
+The "Car" curves have a more pronounced low frequency hump which is typical of automobile sound systems.
 HouseCurve will display the selected Reference Curve on the power plot when there are measurements.

 ![reference curve](/assets/img/reference_curve.png "Measurement compared to B&K reference curve (yellow)")

-The choice of Reference Curve is subject to individual taste.
-Generally speaking, most listeners prefer a curve with a 1 dB/octave downward slope (-3 dB/decade).
-Put simply, listeners prefer it when low frequencies are louder than high frequencies.
+The choice of Reference Curve is subject to individual taste, but generally, listeners prefer it when low frequencies are louder than high frequencies.
+A  downward slope of 1 dB/octave is quite typical.
+There is no "correct" curve.
+Let your ears tell you what is best.

-HouseCurve provides some common reference curves to experiment with, these can be selected by going to [Setup](MANUAL.md/setup-screen).
-The "House" curves are intended for home listening.
-The "Car" curves have a more pronounced low frequency hump.
 Custom curves can be created with a text editor and [imported](/MANUAL.md#reference-curve) into HouseCurve.
 See [curve file format](/HOWTO.md#curve-file-format) for more information.
 The curves provided by HouseCurve can be used as a starting point for your custom curve:

 * [House A](/examples/House%20A.txt)
 * [House B](/examples/House%20B.txt)